-It was a long day and I was finishing my third picnic in 85 degree heat, with a humidity of 90-100%.
-The sun was popping in between rain clouds the last event was over and the two other balloon entertainers were winding down.
-I had the tedious task of helping shutdown their lines.
+It was a long day, and I finished my third picnic in 85-degree heat, with 90-100% humidity.
+The sun was popping in between rain clouds.
+The last event was over, and the two other balloon entertainers were winding down.
+I had the tedious task of helping shut down their lines.
 Ending a line is never fun, but if you don’t, you’ll be working way into the night.

-As I announce numerous times that the balloon lines were closed, sorry we’re done, sorry we’re finished for the day, until I would just look at people and say “Balloon lines are closed!.”
+As I announced numerous times that the balloon lines were closed, sorry we’re done, sorry we’re finished for the day until I would look at people and say, “Balloon lines are closed!.”

-“This isn’t work, this is fun.
-I love what I do” replied the other entertainer.
+“This doesn’t work; this is fun.
+I love what I do,” replied the other entertainer.

 I’m not sure what these people are really talking about.
 I love my wife, son, mother, father, sister, and the rest of my family, but entertaining…. that is something I take pride in doing.
-I guess people nowadays don’t take pride in their work and when they come across people who do consider the person “loves” their job.
+People nowadays don’t take pride in their work, and when they come across people who consider the person “loves” their job.

 I look upon my balloon entertaining as a skilled craftsman.
-Some, who can take a balloon and twist, bend, stretch, and manipulate it while combining comedic patter all at once.
-To do it successfully you have to take pride in your work and that shows in your entertaining.
+Some can take a balloon and twist, bend, stretch, and manipulate it while combining comedic patter all at once.
+You have to take pride in your work to do it successfully, which shows in your entertainment.
 Pride in my job is what drives me to be a better entertainer.
 Love is reserved for the things that really matter, my family.